John Carpenter's unrealized projects: Firestarter

 In 1981, during filming of The Thing, Universal Pictures offered him the chance to direct Firestarter, based on the novel by Stephen King.
 Carpenter respectively hired Bill Lancaster and Bill Phillips to adapt the novel into different versions of the screenplay.
 Carpenter had intended Richard Dreyfuss as Andy McGee, and Lancaster's father Burt Lancaster as Captain John Hollister, but when The Thing was a financial disappointment, Universal replaced Carpenter with Mark L. Lester, and the script was written by Stanley Mann.
 In May 2022, Carpenter, his son Cody Carpenter, and Daniel Davies composed the score for the 2022 remake.

-The Philadelphia Experiment
+Without a Trace

-In 1982, Carpenter was working on the screenplay for the 1984 film The Philadelphia Experiment but struggled to complete the third act.
+In 1982, Carpenter was working on the screenplay for the 1984 film The Philadelphia Experiment, entitled Without a Trace, but struggled to complete the third act.
 In the end, his screenplay was completely rewritten by Wallace C. Bennett, with Carpenter's official credit on the film being an executive producer.